Subscribe to the Moving to Portland Newsletter

 • Livability Study 96.4% of Arlington Heights residents rated their neighborhood "good" or "very good."
 See Livability Study.

 • 3Census 2010 Demographics Population: 718.
-Area in acres: 579.
-Average population density: 1 persons per acre (includes vacant spaces).
+Area in acres: 576.
+Average population density: One person per acre (includes vacant spaces).
 Number of households: 307.
 Average size of household: 2.34.
-Median household income: $69,461.
-Home owners: 95%.
+Median household income: $114,325.
+Homeowners: 74%.
 Renters: 5%.
 Diversity: 10.0% non-Caucasian.
-More census data about Arlington Heights at Portland Online.
+More census data about Arlington Heights at Portland Online and City Data.

 • Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the "Conditions of Use Statement" you will be redirected to a "Enter Search Criteria" page.
-Insert a zip code in the "Zip" field and click on the "Query" button.
+After agreeing to the “Conditions of Use Statement” you will be redirected to an “Enter Search Criteria” page.
+Insert a zip code in the “Zip” field and click on the “Query” button.
 Arlington Heights zip code: 97205.

 • 5Shopping and Services The only retail establishments are the Rose Garden gift shop, Hoyt Arboretum gift shop, and the Japanese Garden gift shop.
 If residents want to shop, it means getting into your car and driving a few minutes to the Northwest District or downtown.
 Or you can do what 80 plus-year-old Arlington Heights resident Annie does.
 She walks down to Trader Joe's or Fred Meyer, does her shopping and takes the number 63 bus back home.

-• Who Lives in Arlington Heights Married couples in their 30s and upward, couples with teen-age children, about 20 percent of the households have children under 18.
+• Who Lives in Arlington Heights Married couples in their 30s and upward, couples with teenage children, about 20 percent of the households have children under 18.
 Median age is 46.

-Map of the Arlington Heights Neighborhood
+Map of the Arlington Heights Neighborhood i

 ___________________________________